 Amplify Your Social Media NOW…and here’s how to do it

 The buyer path is much more complex than it ever used to be.
 This is due to the sheer volume of information on the Internet and social networks that connect people all over the world, building their circles of influence.
-Thus, people now travel a much less linear path toward purchase as they engage on social platforms.
+Thus, people now travel a much less linear to making decisions as they engage on social platforms, garnering insight in a variety of content formats.
 Due to the popularity of key social networks, marketers have been using them successfully to share information about their products and services for years now.

 The mortgage industry, unlike most other categories, has been slower to keep up with this trend, missing out on significant opportunity to connect with its audiences.
 Many companies that do engage on these networks fail to do so in a meaningful way with a proper strategy.
 Those that are engaging properly have been shown to have a distinct competitive advantage.